wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 The Free and Pro plans differ in the access to certain features.
 GetSocial PRO users have higher visit limits and priority in support.
 Within the product, there are some customizations and features that they also have unique access to.

-<h4>List of FREE features</h4>
+<h4>List of Free Apps:</h4>
-- Horizontal Share Bar
+- Horizontal Sharing Bar
--Floating Share Bar
+- Native Sharing Bar
-- Original Share Bar
+- Floating Sharing Bar
-- Custom Facebook Shares
-- Copy & Paste Share Tracking
+- Address Bar Tracking
 - Conversion Tracking
 - Welcome Bar
+- Custom Facebook Shares
 - Google Analytics Integration

-<h4>List of FREE features</h4>
+<h4>List of Paid Apps:</h4>
 - Mobile Share Bar
 - Image Sharing
-- Total Floating Share Bar
-- Total Horizontal Share Bar
+- Big Total Shares Horizontal & Floating
 - Subscribe Bar
 - Price Alert
+- Extended Customization (Shape, Color, Twitter handle in several apps)

 **Do you have a visit limit for my website?**